karol-bisztyga/soroban-test/README.md

 Here we try to pass a map from JS to Soroban.
 For some values it works and for some it does not with no clear pattern what really causes the problem.

-#### Get data too big
+#### get/set data too big

-Here we upload some data to the blockchain and once we want to fetch it, it fails if the data's too big.
+Here we send some data to the blockchain or fetch somedata from it and once we want to fetch it, it fails if the data's too big.

 #### Too many calculations